kscully27/transcend/lib/src/modal/pages/trance_settings/README.md

 - `trance_settings_modal.dart`: Contains the main implementation of the trance settings modal.
 - `trance_settings_modal_provider.dart`: Contains a provider wrapper for the trance settings modal.
 - `example_usage.dart`: Contains an example of how to use the trance settings modal.
+- `legacy_wrapper.dart`: Contains a wrapper class to help transition from the old implementation to the new one.
+- `implementation_guide.md`: Contains detailed instructions on how to implement and use the trance settings modal.
+- `migration_plan.md`: Contains a plan for migrating from the old implementation to the new one.

 ## Usage